KbsdJames/omni-math-rule/README.md

 ## 📢 Repo Info
-This repository is a streamlined version of Omni-MATH.
-During our verification process, we found that QwenMATH's reasoning evaluation code demonstrates a certain level of robustness.
-To make it more user-friendly (eliminating the need for an additional model-based evaluator), we extracted the subset of Omni-MATH problems suitable for rule-based evaluation and made some modifications to the evaluation code of Qwen2.5-MATH.
+This repository is a simplified version of Omni-MATH.
+During our verification process, we found that QwenMATH's evaluation code demonstrates a certain level of robustness.
+To make our benchmark more user-friendly (eliminating the need for an additional model-based evaluator), we extracted the subset of Omni-MATH problems suitable for rule-based evaluation and made some modifications to the evaluation code of Qwen2.5-MATH.
 This allows for easier model evaluation.

 For detailed filtering methods, please refer to our paper.
 In brief, we analyzed the reasoning results of multiple models and selected a subset of problems where the models' outputs aligned with rule-based evaluations.
 Finally, each problem was manually verified to ensure that the answer format is sufficiently simple and clear, making it suitable for rule-based evaluation.

-*Note: The rule-based evaluation are also suitable for evaluating the inference results of other mathematical datasets such asgsm8k and MATH.*
+*Note: The rule-based evaluation are also suitable for evaluating the inference results of other mathematical datasets such as gsm8k and MATH.*

 ## 👨‍💻 Usage